 Looking at her very young and sweet-sixteen outlook, it’ll be hard for you to correctly guess Becca’s age.
-Born August 15th, 1984, in Kumasi the Ashanti region, West Africa Ghana, she has already turned 31.
+Born August 15th, 1984, in Kumasi the Ashanti region, West Africa Ghana, you could see that she is already in her thirties.
 Though she is still single, she revealed in a recent interview that she is now in a serious relationship with a long time friend.

 I am single when it comes to marital things because I am not married yet, but I am in a serious relationship with someone who is not in the industry.
-We have known each longer than we are dating, we were friends before we started dating”.
+We have known each other longer than we are dating, we were friends before we started dating.

 9. She is Proud of her African Origin

-Becca is always seen looking African both at home and abroad, at occasions and in her music performances.
-She allows her style of music and dressing to be largely influenced by her surrounding and up bringing as an African.
-When she represented Ghana at the 2015 Global Citizen Festival in New York in September this year, she never fails to proudly showcase her African identity through her dress, hair style and other things.
+Becca is always seen looking African both at home and abroad, while she attends functions, and in her music performances.
+She allows her style of music and dressing to be largely influenced by her surrounding and upbringing as an African.
+When she represented Ghana at the 2015 Global Citizen Festival in New York in September this year, she never failed to proudly showcase her African identity through her dress, hairstyle, and other things.

 10. Awards and Nominations

 Becca’s outstanding performances both in Ghana and other countries have earned her numerous awards and nominations.
 You may not know she has earned as many awards and nominations as these: